xlcnd/isbnlib/CONTRIBUTING.md

 ## Suggestions

-Read the code in a structured way at [sourcegraph](https://sourcegraph.com/github.com/xlcnd/isbnlib).

 Goto [issues/enhancement](https://github.com/xlcnd/isbnlib/issues?labels=enhancement&page=1&state=open)
 for possible enhancements to the code.
 If you have some idea that is not there enter your own.